AlexandreFenyo/net-monitor/README.md

 ## Installing configuration files

-Depending on the installation way (with Docker, from the WAR archive, from the sources,
+Depending on the installation way (with Docker, from the WAR archive, from the sources, ...), you

 # Client API